Trung28899/ReactNative-Navigation/README.md

 ## II.
 Module Notes:

+    - 4th Commit: Navigating Between Screens
+        +, ./screens/CategoriesScreen:
+            props.navigation.navigate({ routeName: "CategoryMeals" });
+        +, The Name in routeName has to match with one of the names in ./navigation/MealsNavigator
+        +, Because the CategoriesScreen is set up in MealsNavigator, it has props.navigation field
+        +, Screens in React Native is a stack of screens and React Native automatically manage that screen stack for us

     - 3rd Commit: Setting Up Basic Navigation
         +, Installed packages down below
         +, ./navigation/MealNavigator: Basic navigation setup